carlsborg/dust/README.md

 > dust$ showex tags=name:node\*

-Some setup - assign nodes to a cluster and name them:
+Some setup - assign nodes to a cluster and name them, using the 'assign' command.

-The 'use' command comes with three flavours : region, filter, and cluster; allowing you to select all nodes from a region, or using a filter, or using a cluster config respectively.

-> dust$ use filter tags=\*groupName:SomeGroup    # filter nodes with tags where key=\*groupName and value=SomeGroup
+> dust$ assign tags=\*cloudformation\*stack-name:kafka1

-This selects nodes with the tag \*groupName=SomeGroup, and saves them to a cluster config so that you can name nodes and address them by a friendly name (as you would in sshconfig).
+This selects nodes for tags where key is *cloudformation*stack-name and value is kafka1, asks for some details, and saves them to a cluster config so that you can name nodes and address them by a friendly name (as you would in sshconfig).

 Edit the cluster config file for nodenames if needed and then use the cluster with: